Coronavirus digest: Japan bars foreign travelers as omicron spreads | DW | 29.11.2021

 More omicron cases are cropping up in Europe, with several countries confirming the presence of the variant on Monday.

 Scotland confirmed six new cases of the variant, bringing the UK's total up to nine.
-Portugal has detected 13 cases, all of which are related to players on the Lisbon soccer team Beleneses.
+Portugal has detected 13 cases, all of which are related to players on the Lisbon soccer team Beleneses — although only one player recently traveled to South Africa.

 France is awaiting lab confirmation for eight suspected cases, while Switzerland also logged its first suspected case.
 All of the cases are linked to people who recently traveled to southern Africa.